jazkarta/obsolete-edx-sga/README.rst

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-graded.png
    :alt: Instructor view of grading grid after a submission has been graded.

-7. Course staff can enter grades, but only Instructors can approve grades (and remove grades).

-   When a course staff member enters a grade, the grade will be followed by the
-   text: :code:`(Awaiting instructor approval)` (in the Grade column).
-The student will not see this grade until it has been approved by an instructor.
+7. Course staff can enter grades, but they are not final and students won't see them until they are submitted by an instructor.
+When a grade is waiting for instructor approval, it appears in the submissions grid with the text :code:`(Awaiting instructor approval)` after it.

 .. figure:: https://raw.githubusercontent.com/mitodl/edx-sga/screenshots/img/screenshot-awaiting-approval.png
    :alt: Detail of Staff Member view of grading grid after a submission has been